 In accordance with CDC guidance that vaccination is an effective tool to mitigate the spread of COVID-19 among the general public, including vaccine recipients and those they come into contact with, restrictions will remain in place on premises that feature or routinely allow for higher-risk interactions among patrons and staff.
-On the premises of these establishments, it is critical that the combination of masking and vaccination or testing be implemented in order to provide protection for the individual and those around them (including children who cannot be vaccinated), protecting public health while still preserving essential work and commerce.
+On the premises of these establishments, it is critical that vaccination or testing requirements be implemented in order to provide protection for the individual and those around them (including children who cannot be vaccinated), protecting public health while still preserving essential work and commerce.
 Therefore, proof of vaccination or frequent testing with negative test results shall be required prior to entry into certain indoor establishments, as provided below.

-Prior to entering the following indoor establishments, all individuals who are eligible to receive a COVID-19 vaccine must provide evidence to designated staff or leaders of:
+Prior to entering the following indoor establishments, all individuals who are 5 years of age or older must provide evidence to designated staff or leaders of:

-- having received at least one dose of a COVID-19 vaccine that has received full approval or emergency use authorization from the U.S. Food and Drug Administration or the World Health Organization; or - 2) having received at least one dose of a COVID-19 vaccine as part of a clinical trial; or - 3) evidence of a negative antigen or PCR COVID-19 test taken no more than 72 hours before entry, with the individual's name, date of test, and result clearly visible on an official report.
+having received at least one dose of a COVID-19 vaccine that has received full approval or emergency use authorization from the U.S. Food and Drug Administration or the World

+Health Organization; or

+- 2) having received at least one dose of a COVID-19 vaccine as part of a clinical trial; or - 3) evidence of a negative antigen or PCR COVID-19 test taken no more than 72 hours before entry, with the individual's name, date of test, and result clearly visible on an official report.